yoasyo25/ruby-submissions/1611-b/1module/headcount/courtney-maria.md

 Self-Evaluation: https://gist.github.com/meyerhoferc/68b350215b57a4ca1779f37847b1c686

 Notes:
-* One crash on 5 spec harness, otherwise passing through 5
+* One crash on 5 spec harness, otherwise passing through 5.
+Process for exploring crash and resolving is sound and thus test failure forgiven
 * Really strong test suite
 * Some opportunities to refactor long methods, over ruby style is really strong
-*
+* Great use of enumerables

 ## Evaluation Rubric